kubedb/cli/docs/guides/redis/clustering/overview.md

 # Redis Cluster

 Redis Cluster provides a way to partition data among multiple master nodes (data sharding) and ensures data availability.
 Each of the master nodes may have its own replicas.
-The cluster member nodes (both masters and slaves) detect failures via internal interconnection among themselves.
-When a majority of nodes agree with the failure of a master node, one of the slaves of the failed master node is promoted to the new master.
+The cluster member nodes (both masters and replicas) detect failures via internal interconnection among themselves.
+When a majority of nodes agree with the failure of a master node, one of the replicas of the failed master node is promoted to the new master.

 So basically it is a group of multiple Redis nodes where data is **automatically sharded across multiple Redis nodes**.
 And it also provides **some degree of availability during partitions**, that is in practical terms the ability to continue the operations when some nodes fail or are not able to communicate.
 However, the cluster stops to operate in the event of larger failures (for example when the majority of masters are unavailable).